airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

 ## Scaling with FastAPI Adapter

-To scale your FastAgency application using the FastAPI Adapter, you can leverage the multi-worker support provided by FastAPI.
-By running multiple instances of your application behind a load balancer, you can distribute the incoming requests across multiple workers.

-For example, you can use a process manager like Gunicorn to run multiple worker processes:
+FastAPI's multi-worker support enables you to enhance the scalability of your FastAgency application using the FastAPI Adapter.
+This example illustrates how to achieve this by launching Gunicorn with four worker processes:

 ```cmd
 gunicorn main_1_fastapi:app --workers 4 --worker-class uvicorn.workers.UvicornWorker
 ```

-This command starts Gunicorn with 4 worker processes, each running an instance of your FastAPI application.
-The incoming requests will be distributed among these workers, allowing for efficient handling of concurrent requests.
+In this configuration, each of the four worker processes runs an independent instance of your FastAPI application.
+Gunicorn effectively manages these workers, distributing incoming requests among them.
+This approach leads to more efficient handling of concurrent requests, ultimately improving the application's ability to manage increased traffic.